ls-ramos/iot-simulation/README.md

 Now you can give inputs and see the state changes

 It is important to note that in this simulation there is two programs for a better visualization in the terminal but in a real application all of this logic would be running on the phone of the user

+## Crendentials
+To add the credentials of your devices from the konker plataform you should create a file name credentials.py and add the data like the exemple bellow:

+    devices = {
+        "phone": {
+            "username": "KONKER_MQTT_USERNAME",
+            "password": "KONKER_MQTT_PASSWORD"
+        },
+        "lamp": {
+            "username": "KONKER_MQTT_USERNAME",
+            "password": "KONKER_MQTT_PASSWORD"
+        },
+        "robot": {
+            "username": "KONKER_MQTT_USERNAME",
+            "password": "KONKER_MQTT_PASSWORD"
+        },
+        "presence": {
+            "username": "KONKER_MQTT_USERNAME",
+            "password": "KONKER_MQTT_PASSWORD"
+        },
+    }